Offline Sync Strategies & Background Workflows

 Cross-Browser & Compatibility Notes:

-Standard JavaScript setTimeout works across all environments.
-However, background tabs may throttle timers to 1000ms+ in Chromium and Safari.
+Background tabs may throttle setTimeout to 1000 ms+ in Chromium and Safari.
 Always clear pending timeouts on visibilitychange or pagehide to prevent memory leaks and duplicate execution when the tab resumes.

 Conflict Resolution & Data Reconciliation